monsoonmaelstrom/book2/book2.md

 And while there are clearly some… benefits, so to speak, I’m not exactly thrilled about it.
 At some point, I’m actually going to need to try to speak to my mother to answer all the questions I have related to this, as well as a slew of others, like what the fuck she was doing with Iverson and the others forever ago.
 She seems to be the catalyst for everything that’s currently in motion, and I get the feeling she knows so much more than she’s even hinted at, let alone shared.

 I’m kind of hoping to find Amelia, before whatever’s going to happen, happens—which isn’t something I thought I’d ever find myself thinking a few months ago.
-Part of me was kind of hoping Liam would be around today, even though I know, logically, it’s probably better if he isn’t.
+Part of me was kind of hoping Liam would be around, even though I know, logically, it’s probably better if he isn’t.

 I’m dreading today.

 I don’t see Amelia or Henry when I enter the cafeteria, so I grab a cup of coffee and a pastry and sit down alone.
 I slowly pick at the pastry more out of a sense of duty that I should eat something, and not because I’m actually hungry.

 I’ve been sitting in the cafeteria for about twenty minutes when the tenor of the conversations around me begin changing like ripples spreading outward across the surface of a pond.
-People begin filing out of the cafeteria, and others begin following, curious to find out what’s happening.
-I take that as my cue and follow the others, blending in.
+People begin filing out of the cafeteria, and others begin trailing after, curious to find out what’s happening.
+I take that as my cue and follow them, blending in.

 They’re all moving toward the main gallery—the largest one, with the most seating.
 By the time I enter, all of the seats on the main floor are filled, and from what I can see of the balcony it looks equally full.